 What is the Process of Leave Encashment?

-Government and private sector employees who receive a salary enjoy nearly equivalent work-related benefits, including pay scales, tax deductions, and leave entitlements.
-Income tax is levied on employees if their annual earnings surpass the limit set by the income tax department.
-Employers deduct a portion of the employee’s salary and deposit it into the provident fund (PF) account.
-These provident funds are accessible to employees during their employment and after retirement.
+Salaried employees in both government and private sectors enjoy nearly equal work benefits, including pay scale, tax deductions, and leave entitlements.
+Employees are required to pay income tax if their annual income exceeds the threshold set by the income tax department.
+Employers deduct a portion of the employee’s salary and deposit it into a provident fund (PF) account, which employees can access throughout their employment and after retirement.

-Additionally, employers offer various incentives and allowances to employees, such as travel, food, and accommodation during their tenure.
-This provides insurance policies that employees can claim in case of health emergencies, with the matured amount being available for use after retirement.
+Additionally, employers offer incentives and allowances such as travel, food, and accommodation during the employment period.
+Organisations also provide insurance policies that employees can utilise during health emergencies and access the matured amount after retirement.

 Conclusion